andarazoroflove/geocoin/README.md

 Defaults:

-*RPC PORT 3870
+*RPC PORT 3990

-*P2P PORT 3871
+*P2P PORT 3991

-*TESTNET PORT 13871
+*TESTNET PORT 13991

 *%appdata%/geocoin/geocoin.conf

 *addnode=andarazoroflove.org

-This release is graphically different from GeoCoin 2.0.
+This release is wholly different from GeoCoin 1.0 and 2.0.

 It includes the following refinements:

+New block chain.

 New Graphics!
 Program updated with Caching themed icons and lingo.